Enjoying our puzzle hints?

 Purple group: PRONOUN HOMOPHONES

-These words all relate to pronoun homophones, which are words that sound like pronouns but have different meanings.
+These words all relate to homophones of pronouns, which are words that sound the same when pronounced as pronouns.
 They can be used in different contexts, such as 'hee' sounding like 'he' or 'yew' sounding like 'you'.

 Red herrings and trap words explained